 The name touched something deep and painful, and although he couldn't quite grasp it, he wanted to.

 He'd searched up the name a half hour later, after he'd got back home again.
-The only reference was a Wikipedia entry about a little-known musician from the 60s who was known for his angry verse and gravelly voice.
+The only reference was a Wikipedia entry about a little-known musician from the 60s with a gravelly voice and anger issues.
 That made sense — and it meant it was from his dad.
 There was a list of albums in the entry — Broken Seed, The Rabid Monk, Traveller Scholar Poet — but not much more.

 He started his computer and opened his journal and stared at the cursor for a while.
 Then he went to the fridge and poured a glass of wine.
 The sun was setting and he didn't have work the next day so maybe he had some time to remember.
 For the first time in a while, he felt like he had a purpose.